pratheeksha-s-devadiga/pratheeksha-s-devadiga/README.md

 - VS Code
 - Git & GitHub

-Strong believer in continuous learning, I quickly adapt to new AI frameworks, research trends, and production tools to stay aligned with the evolving AI ecosystem.
+As a strong believer in continuous learning, I quickly adapt to new AI frameworks, research trends, and production tools to stay aligned with the evolving AI ecosystem.

 ---